tetratelabs/istio-0to60/docs/dashboards.md

 1. Select the tab named "Graph" to obtain a graphical representation of this metric over time.

-    Note that you are looking it requests across the entire mesh, i.e. this includes both requests to `web-frontend` and to `customers`.
+    Note that you are looking at requests across the entire mesh, i.e. this includes both requests to `web-frontend` and to `customers`.

 2. As an example of Prometheus' dimensional metrics capability, we can ask for total requests having a response code of 200: